JuliaIntervals/juliaintervals.github.io/README.md

 # JuliaIntervals Webpage

-This gitlab repository contains the first draft for the JuliaIntervals webpage.
-It will moved public to github once it's decent
+This github repository contains the first draft for the JuliaIntervals webpage.
+It is constantly under active development.
+This webpage is being developed as a JSoD project by me (Luca Ferranti, aka besselj in the JSoD page aka @luca on slack).

+If you have suggestions on how to improve the webpage, be it content or appearance related, feel free to open an issue or a PR or contact me on slack

-## Testing webpage on your machine
+## Opening the webpage on your local machine

 Clone the repository, open a julia session in the root directory and run the following command